10 Best Railroad Stocks To Buy Right Now

-Railroad stocks might seem old fashioned in a world where technology seemingly dominates everything, but rail transport is still a critically important part of the global supply chain, even in America.
-According to the Association of American Railroads, every year, freight trains move an astonishing 1.7 billion tons of goods in the U.S. alone.
+Railroad stocks might seem old-fashioned in a world where technology seemingly dominates everything, but rail transport is still a critically important part of the global supply chain.
+According to the Association of American Railroads, freight trains move an astonishing 1.7 billion tons of goods yearly in the U.S. alone.

-Clearly, railroads are critical to the American economy — and they can be profitable to investors as well.
+Railroads are critical to the American economy — and can be profitable for investors.
 In addition to being in constant demand, railroad companies typically pay dividends to investors, making them more defensive and attractive to certain investors.

 What Are the Best Railroad Stocks To Buy?